pkdone/mongo-mangler/README.md

 ./mongo-mangler.py -h
 ```

-### Inflate Existing Collection Of Data To A Much Larger Collection
+### Inflate Existing Collection Of Data To A Far Larger Collection

 Ensure you have a database with a collection, ideally containing many sample documents with similar fields but varying values.
 This will enable a newly expanded collection to reflect the shape and variance of the source collection, albeit with duplicated records.
 As a handy example, if you are using [Atlas](https://www.mongodb.com/cloud), you can quickly load the [Atlas sample data set](https://docs.atlas.mongodb.com/sample-data/)) via the _Atlas Console_, which contains _movies_ data.